Skip to main content

-A French couple returning from five years of expatriation in Singapore acquired an 88 sqm 4-room apartment in the 15th arrondissement of Paris for 760,000 euros, negotiated at -6% from the listed price of 810,000 euros.
-The Home Select property hunter organised the entire search from Singapore, with only one trip by the couple to Paris for the final viewings.
+A French couple returning from five years in Singapore bought an 88 sqm four-room flat in the 15th arrondissement for 760,000 euros, negotiated at -6% from the listed price of 810,000 euros.
+The Home Select property hunter ran the entire search from Singapore, with the couple making just one trip to Paris for the final viewings.

 Mission summary